cnumr/best-practices/chapters/BP_011_en.md

 ### Description

-Use a framework or a custom solution to get a more liberty to optimize the digital service.
+Use a framework or a custom solution to have more liberty to optimize the digital service.

 To achieve their flexibility, CMS are indeed more resource intensive than simple, custom solutions.